 If you love modern and contemporary art, a visit to the Tate Liverpool is absolutely in order.
 One of the many attractions you’ll find at the Royal Albert Dock, this free-entry museum aims at an audience who likes their art a little whimsical, colorful and inexplicable.

 The building, a repurposed warehouse, is large and has four floors to explore.
 They also host a wide variety of temporary exhibits which may charge admission.
 Check their website to see what’s there.

 9. The Beatles Story

-No visit to Liverpool is complete without a great big dose of the city’s favorite sons.
+No visit to Liverpool is complete without a great big dose of the city’s favourite sons.
 The Beatles Story, the world’s largest permeant Beatles exhibition, is a fun way to immerse yourself in all things Beatles.
 It takes roughly an hour and a half to visit this underground museum located at the Royal Albert Dock.